AMC 34: Description

 The AMC 34 is a small vehicle with a length of 3.98 m and a width of 2.07 m.
 The suspension of the prototype is identical to that of the AMR 33; the production vehicles use a type that was originally envisaged for the AMR 35: a central bogie with a vertical spring; two other wheels in front and behind with an oil-dampened horizontal spring.
-The engine, a 7.125 litre V-8 120 hp with a fuel tank of 220 litres rendering a top speed of 40 km/h and a range of 200 kilometres, is located on the right; the driver on the left with a hatch in front of him and an escape door behind him.
+The engine, a 7.125 litre V-8 120 hp with a fuel tank of 220 litres rendering a top speed of 40 km/h and a range of 200 kilometers, is located on the right; the driver on the left with a hatch in front of him and an escape door behind him.
 The armour is 20 mm on the vertical plates; the weight — of the hull only — 9.7 metric tons.

 Operational history

 Plan 1934

 Before the first vehicle was even delivered, it was decided on 26 June 1934, as part of the Plan 1934 to improve both quantity and quality of French tank production, to change the specifications for an AMC: its armour had to be immune to anti-tank guns.
 As the AMC 34 was not strong enough to carry the extra weight it was redesigned into the AMC 35.
 No more orders of the original type were made.